 Can I cancel my plan at any time?

 If you choose to pay Vivint up front for the entire cost of your equipment, you’re automatically eligible for Vivint’s month-to-month contract and professional alarm monitoring.
 With this plan, you can cancel at any point in time.
-However, if you don’t buy the equipment outright, you’re locked into a contract that could last up to three years.
+But if you don’t buy the equipment outright, you’re locked into a contract that could last up to five years.

 Is Vivint also a solar energy company?